 What Is the Best Way to Keep My Dog’s Nose Hydrated?

-Pamper your pup’s nose with a warm, wet towel, followed by some petroleum jelly to nourish the nose and keep it feeling soft and hydrated.
+Pamper your pup’s nose with a warm, wet towel and some petroleum jelly to nourish the nose and keep it feeling soft and hydrated.

 Does a Dry Dog Nose Hurt?